Charles L. Woodbury: Life

-Woodbury was born on May 22, 1820 in Portsmouth, New Hampshire.
+Woodbury was born on May 22, 1820, in Portsmouth, New Hampshire.
 His father was Levi Woodbury, a prominent New Hampshire lawyer who served as governor, U.S. senator, Secretary of the Navy, Secretary of the Treasury, and Supreme Court Justice.
 His mother was Elizabeth Williams Clapp, daughter of Asa Clapp.

-Woodbury moved to Washington, D.C. with his parents when he was ten.
+Woodbury moved to Washington, D.C., with his parents when he was ten.
 He attended a select academy there instituted by Salmon P. Chase.
 He attended Columbia College and the Catholic College in Georgetown, graduating from the latter school at an early age.
-He then began studying law, first in the office of United States Attorney General Benjamin F. Butler and then with Roland S. Coxe.
-He was admitted to the bar before he turned twenty.
-He moved to Lowndes County, Alabama, shortly after he was admitted to the bar and practiced law there.
-He moved to Boston in 1845 and practiced law there.
-He initially practiced law with future congressman Robert Rantoul Jr. for a few years.
-He then practiced law largely on his own, although he occasionally associated with younger lawyers, including Charles G. Chick and Josiah P. Tucker in his later years.
-In the earlier days of his law practice, he jointly edited with George Minot the three-volume Reports of Cases argued and determined in the Circuit Court of the United States for the First District, which contained his father's decisions as judge from 1847 to 1852.
+He studied law, first in the office of United States Attorney General Benjamin F. Butler and then with Roland S. Coxe.
+Aged twenty, he moved to Lowndes County, Alabama, where he was admitted to the bar and practiced law.
+He moved to Boston in 1845 and continued his work as a lawyer.
+Woodbury practiced with future congressman Robert Rantoul Jr. for a few years before striking out on his own.
+However, in his later career he occasionally associated with younger lawyers, including Charles G. Chick and Josiah P. Tucker.
+Woodbury jointly edited with George Minot the three-volume Reports of Cases argued and determined in the Circuit Court of the United States for the First District, which contained his father's decisions as judge from 1847 to 1852.
 He also edited the second and third volume of Levi Woodbury's Writings and wrote pamphlets on the fisheries question and other matters related to diplomatic relations between the United States and Canada.